COVID-19 Information Center

 for Patients & Community Members

-As your home care provider, we care deeply about your health and well-being.
-Since the beginning of the pandemic, our staff received guidance and education in following the CDC (Centers for Disease Control) and OSHA (Occupational Safety and Health Administration) regulations to ensure both staff and patient safety.
-We continue to follow their very strict guidelines and have had no transmissions of COVID-19.
-By the end of October, all our staff and volunteers, who are not medically exempt, will be fully vaccinated with the COVID-19 vaccine and will also receive the Flu vaccine during Flu season.
+As your local home health and hospice care provider, we care deeply about the health and well-being of our community.
+Since the beginning of the pandemic, our staff received guidance and education in following the CDC (Centers for Disease Control) and OSHA (Occupational Safety and Health Administration) regulations to ensure both staff and patient safety, and we continue to follow their guidelines.
+Our staff and volunteers are fully vaccinated with the COVID-19 vaccine (if not medically exempt) and received the Flu vaccine during Flu season.

-If you have not done so already, Cornerstone VNA encourages you to get a COVID-19 vaccine as soon as possible.
-Getting vaccinated can bring you one step closer to enjoying the activities you miss.
-It is one of the most important things you can do to help protect yourself and your loved ones from this disease.
-Everyone 12 years of age and older is now eligible to get a COVID-19 vaccination.
+If you have not done so already, Cornerstone VNA encourages you to get a COVID-19 vaccine.
+It is one of the most important things you can do to help protect yourself and your loved ones.

 There are many places where you can get vaccinated, and it is 100% free: